endurantgames/cosmiclegends/src/powers/stunt.md

 could join those together for a Power Stunt with the phrase "Flight Speed".
-Spending 1 point of Might on this Stunt means that when you make a roll -- such as rolling your Adventure Facet to Outwit a foe -- increases your roll's Effectiveness by 1 Success, even if you rolled 0 Successes.
+Spending 1 point of Might on this Stunt means that when you make a roll -- such as rolling your Adventure Facet to Outwit a foe -- increases the number of dice in your pool by 1 die.